 Please be aware that all Fond du Lac Tribal and Community College employees are required to report any incidents of sexual violence, and therefore, it cannot guarantee the confidentiality of a report, but it will consider a request for confidentiality and respect it to the fullest extent possible.
-If you wish to report sexual misconduct or have questions about school policies and procedures regarding sexual misconduct, please contact Anita Hanson, Dean of Student Services, at 218-879-0805 or anita.hanson@fdltcc.edu.
+If you wish to report sexual misconduct or have questions about school policies and procedures regarding sexual misconduct, please contact Damien Paulson, Interim Vice President of Student Services and Enrollment Management, at 218-879-0805 or dpaulson@fdltcc.edu.